 Storage batteries are charged by passing a direct current through them in a direction opposite to that of the discharge current.
-The power supply must be connected to the battery, positive to positive and negative to negative.
+That is the supply must be connected to the battery, positive to positive and negative to negative.
 Various sources of direct current may be used, but the most commonly used devices are either rectifiers or direct current generators.
 The manner in which batteries are connected to the power source will vary.
+This is usually determined by the type and the voltage of the batteries being charged.
+When batteries of different voltages must be charged by the same power supply, they are usually charged by the constant - current method.
+Another method used is the constant potential (voltage) method.
+This system is usually used on aircraft, where an engine driven generator is continually charging the battery according to its requirements.